Help Center

 Third-Party Add-Ons and Integrations

-It’s obvious which one is the winner here.
+It’s quite obvious which one is the winner here.
 Elementor has been there since 2016; Bricks was initially released in 2021.
 It has the whole ecosystem around it, there are tons of plugins made specifically for Elementor, and almost every marketing, business, analytical, payment, and other instrument offers integration with Elementor, which Bricks can’t boast of, at least at this moment.

 Template Library